top of page

 Essa froze.

-The audience appeared before her as a blur of brown and pink and white with the night creeping in around the edges of the lamplight.
+The audience appeared before her as a blur of brown and pink and white with the night creeping around the edges of the lantern-light.
 It was cold on stage in her ceremonial blue robe - not her robe, her papa’s robe.
 It was much too big for her, the sleeves flapping past her balled up hands.
 Someone stifled a chuckle.

-She opened her mouth to speak the first word.
+She opened her mouth to speak the first Word.
 It sparked fire on her tongue and a deep powerful hush fell over the crowd.

 This was the moment.
-The audience strained towards Essa as one mind, hanging on her words, praying she would speak them true.
+The audience strained towards Essa as one mind, hanging on her Words, praying she would speak them true.
 She pressed her fingernails into her palms.
 Her wits felt slowed as if she’d gotten into her uncle’s honey-wine.

 Essa knew she was going to fail.